-Hidden mobility disability (HMD) means being able to walk independently but only for a short distance and being able to stand unsupported but only for a brief time, without serious health consequences.
-Also known as limited mobility.
+Limited mobility means being able to walk independently but only for a short distance and being able to stand unsupported but only for a brief time, without serious health consequences.
+Also known as hidden mobility disability.

-HMDA research has verified that 13.2% of the adult population struggles with limited mobility.
-However, mobility accessibility standards address only the access barriers faced by the 1% who use wheeled mobility devices and overlook the access barrier of distance to be walked.
+HMDA research has verified that 13% of the adult population struggles with limited mobility.
+However, mobility accessibility standards address only the access barriers faced by the less than 2% who use wheeled mobility devices and overlook the access barriers of distance to be walked and time standing unsupported.

-Those of us with a hidden mobility disability may accept the myth that we just need to exercise more or “push through” when we find it increasingly painful to walk very far or to stand unsupported.
-We can be slow to realize that we have an actual disability and that we are part of a group that has been invisible up to now.
+Those of us with limited mobility may accept the myth that we just need to exercise more or “push through” when we find it increasingly painful to walk very far or to stand unsupported.
+We may be slow to realize that we have an actual disability and that we are part of a group that has been invisible up to now.

 “I thought it was just my problem.”